kodu-ai/claude-coder/README.md

 6. **Write to File**: Write content to a file at a specified path, creating necessary directories
 7. **Ask Followup Question**: Gather additional information from the user to complete a task
 8. **Attempt Completion**: Present the result to the user after completing a task
+9. **Open File**: Open a file in the default application for the file type
+10. *More to come...*: Have a suggestion?
+Let us know by creating an issue or telling us about it in our Discord server!

 ## Working in Existing Projects